-Failing at anything is not fun, much less failing at building an organization that changes people’s lives.
-Failure is, unfortunately, an unavoidable part of the nonprofit world.
-However, if you’re finding that your organization is failing a little more often than you would like, it might be time to address some issues.
+Failing at anything is not fun, much less failing at building an organization that thrives and changes people’s lives.
+Challenges as life itself are, unfortunately, an unavoidable part of the nonprofit world.

-The good news is, though, is that we can rebound back.
-From each failing experience, we learn two valuable lessons: a) the reason we failed and b) how not to fail at the same thing again.
+The good news though is that from each failing experience, we learn two valuable lessons: a) the reason we failed and b) how not to fail at the same thing again.

 1. They do not know what success looks like.

-Take a moment to tell yourself what success for your organization will look like.
+Take a moment to ask yourself… What should success for my organization look like?
 In other words, what is the vision of your organization?
-If you find yourself rumbling, not trusting your gut, or taking a moment to double-check with Google, you probably aren’t there yet – and this is one reason your organization, team, or program is failing.
+If you find yourself rumbling, not trusting your gut, or taking a moment to double-check with Google, you probably aren’t there yet – and this is one reason your organization, team, or program may be struggling.